Cossra/ClimaCore/README.md

 ---

 ## ☁️ Overview
-This cloud-native API powers the ClimaCore frontend, delivering structured weather data consumed by a **React 18 + TypeScript + Vite** client hosted on Azure Static Web Apps.
+This cloud-native API powers the ClimaCore frontend, delivering structured weather data consumed by a **React 18 built with TypeScript & Vite** client hosted on Azure Static Web Apps.

 Built natively for **Azure App Service**, it leverages platform-level scaling, monitoring, and deployment capabilities.
 Continuous integration and delivery are automated through **GitHub Actions** and **Azure CLI**, ensuring seamless updates and reliable production performance across both environments.